The purpose of these grants is to support the attendance of Genetics Society “junior scientist” members at conferences on research in Genetics.

 There is no limit to the frequency that grants can be awarded for attending Genetics Society meetings.

-The Supervisor’s supporting statement must be uploaded along with the online application before the deadline.
-Supervisors writing Support letters must be members of the Genetics Society and should include their membership number in the student application.
+The supervisor’s supporting statement must be uploaded along with the online application before the deadline.
+Supervisors writing support letters must be current members of the Genetics Society and should include their membership number in the student application.

 ADDITIONALLY, the Genetics Society has, in 2018, introduced a limited number of bursaries to allow those with carer responsibilities to arrange for cover to allow them to attend Genetics Society Scientific and Sectional Interest Group meetings.
 These can be accessed via the grant application form and must be justified.